 In March 2008, TCC filed an application with the PUCT for an interim update of wholesale-transmission rates.
 The PUCT issued an order in May 2008 that provided for increased interim transmission rates for TCC, subject to review during the next TCC base rate case.
 This review could result in a refund if the PUCT finds that TCC has not prudently incurred the transmission investment.
-The FERC also approved the new rates in May 2008.
-The new transmission rates, effective May 2008, are estimated to increase annual transmission revenues by \$9 million.
-TCC has not recorded any provision for refund.
-Management believes these new rates are reasonable and necessary to recover costs associated with new transmission plant; however, management cannot predict the outcome of future proceedings related to the interim transmission rates.
-A refund of the interim transmission rates would have an adverse impact on results of operations and cash flows.
+The FERC approved the new interim transmission rates in May 2008 which increased annual transmission revenues by \$9 million.
+TCC has not recorded any provision for refund regarding the interim transmission rates as management believes these new rates are reasonable and necessary to recover costs associated with new transmission plant.
+Management cannot predict the outcome of future proceedings related to the interim transmission rates.
+A refund of the interim transmission rates would have an adverse impact on net income and cash flows.